Images are for illustration purposes only. Packaging may change from time to time and images on our website may or may not be updated.

 Estriol is a short-acting natural oestrogen.
 In ovarioectomised female dogs it has a beneficial effect on urinary incontinence.
 In the target animal safety study and the clinical trials, including long-term treatment, no signs of bone marrow suppression were observed.
 This is probably due to the short-acting oestrogenic character of estriol.

 After oral administration Estriol is nearly completely absorbed from gastrointestinal tract.
 Nearly the whole Estriol is bound to Albumin in Plasma.
-Estriol is excreted in conjugated from via the urine.
+Estriol is excreted in conjugated form via the urine.
 After oral administration of multiple doses no accumulation occurs.

 Amylopectin, Potato starch, Magnesium stearate and Lactose